 - Master of Urban and Regional Planning/Natural Resources and Environment

 Self-initiated dual degree programs can be developed when that is the most appropriate way to prepare a student for his/her career.
 In recent years, students have initiated their own dual degree programs in the following fields:

-- Master of Urban Planning/Master of Landscape Architecture
+- Master of Urban and Regional Planning/Master of Landscape Architecture

-- Master of Urban Planning/Master of Public Health
+- Master of Urban and Regional Planning/Master of Public Health

-- Master of Urban Planning/Master of Public Policy
+- Master of Urban and Regional Planning/Master of Public Policy

-- Master of Urban Planning/Master of Social Work
+- Master of Urban and Regional Planning/Master of Social Work

-- Master of Urban Planning/Master of Urban Design
+- Master of Urban and Regional Planning/Master of Urban Design

 Graduate Certificate in Real Estate Development